 And in our faults by lies we flatter’d be.

-1 thought on “is fiction a lie?”
+One response to “is fiction a lie?”